pandysong/openwrt/pulse-auido.md

 ## pacmd

-in order to run pacmd, following environment setting should be done
+In order to run pacmd, following environment setting should be done

 ### env setting